tbergeron/vagrant-php/README.md

 * Web server is accessible with http://13.37.13.37 (IP address can be changed in Vagrantfile)

+* Web files need to be put in `/vagrant/www`

 * Vagrant automatically generate a MySQL root password in `/root/.my.cnf`

+* Adminer is accessible via `http://13.37.13.37/adminer.php`

 ## Installed components